PritK99/MazeBlaze/README.md

    ┃ ┣ 📄CMakeList.txt
    ┣ 📂3_encoders                      // Contains code for interfacing encoders
    ┣ 📂4_line_following                // Contains code for line following
-   ┣ 📂5_left_follow                   // Contains code for left-follow-rule
-   ┣ 📂6_path_planning                 // Contains code for path planning
-  ┣ 📂Components                       // Contains all the header and source files used in project
+   ┣ 📂5_left_follow                   // Contains code for left-follow-rule and path planning ┣ 📂Components                       // Contains all the header and source files used in project
      ┣ 📂include
      ┣ 📂src